akorostelev83/reinforcement-learning/README.md

-# reinforcement-learning
+# Stock Market Volatility Reinforcement-Learning

 ### This repo contains a reinforcement learning trader for stock market volatility index VIX(weekly)
-### This model is uses MlpLstmPolicy in A2C algorithm to train the agent
+--This model is uses MlpLstmPolicy in A2C algorithm to train the agent

 ##### this method takes random actions in VIX:
 --random_actions_in_trading_environment_no_learning()